-All projects are shot on HD DSLR and Blackmagic film cameras and are composited, mixed, and edited in our state-of-the-art graphic arts lab using Final Cut Pro, Adobe Premier and DaVinci Resolve.
-Film studies students show their short films throughout the year at our student exhibitions and at our annual Arts Weekend in the spring semester.
+All projects are shot on DSLR and Blackmagic Design digital film cameras and are composited, mixed, and edited in our state-of-the-art graphic arts lab using Final Cut Pro, Adobe Premiere, Adobe After Effects, and DaVinci Resolve.
+Film studies students exhibit their film projects throughout the year at our student exhibitions and at our annual Arts Weekend Film Festival in the spring semester.

 Our program goal is to inspire our students with the power of the moving image and to inform them about the influence of media in our society.
 In many years film studies students have gone on to study film at the university level at schools like NYU Tisch School of the Arts, Emerson College, USC, and Loyola-Marymount.